Nabeel1401/rust-port-scanner/README.md

 - How port scanners work internally
 - Safe and responsible security tool development

+## Use Cases

+- Quickly identify open ports on a local machine
+- Discover running services on a network device
+- Perform basic reconnaissance in a controlled lab environment
+- Learn how real-world port scanners operate
+- Educational demonstration of networking and security concepts

 ## Features

 - Asynchronous TCP port scanning using Tokio